yuta-vet/Dog-Cat-breed-indentify/README.md

 # Dog-Cat-breed-indentify
 Implementation to identify Dog &amp; Cat breed from a picture by using google colab.

 This implamantaion uses tensorflow and efficient net.
-The pre-trained model is used here to identify the dog and cat breed.
-The model is able to distinguish 125 dog breeds and 5 cat breeds.
+The pre-trained model that tensorflow provides is able to identify the dog and cat breed and distinguish 125 dog breeds and 5 cat breeds.

 https://www.tensorflow.org/api_docs/python/tf/keras/applications/efficientnet